chechelnitskd/chechelnitskd.github.io/_pages/about.md

 I am broadly interested in natural language processing, human-computer interaction, and **computational social justice**.

-I am especially interested in how we can use **decolonial computing** techniques as part of algorithmic audits and qualitative analyses to expose and combat the **systematic and systemic social and cultural biases** prevelant in language models.
+I am especially interested in how we can use **decolonial computing** techniques as part of algorithmic audits and qualitative analyses to expose and combat the **systematic and systemic social and cultural biases** prevalent in language models.

 # Highlights